Man (62) to be charged with murder of woman found in burning car

 The man, who is from Ardpatrick in Co Limerick, was charged at Fermoy Garda station at 11.30pm on Saturday night with the murder of Ms O’Keeffe at Dromdeer, Doneraile on February 4th.

-The man is due to appear before a special court sitting in either Fermoy or Mallow sometime on Sunday morning when he will be formally charged with the killing of Ms O’Keeffe.
+The man is due to appear before a special court sitting of Fermoy at 11am on Sunday morning when he will be formally charged with the killing of Ms O’Keeffe.

 Gardaí had been alerted after a passerby reported seeing a car on fire in a Coillte forest at Dromdeer, some 5km from Doneraile.